Amnura 50 MW (Sinha) Dual Fuel Power Plant

 Criticism

-This power plant did not provide the expected electricity and stopped the generation of electricity before the expiration date.
+This power plant did not provide the expected electricity and stopped the generation of electricity before the expiry date.
+According to the environmental conservation rule 2023 the project falls in the “Orange” indicating it as a moderate harmful project for the environment (MOEFCC 2023).

 Capacity Charge